MicrosoftDocs/common-data-model-and-service/common-data-model/sdk/logical-definitions.md

 }
 ```

-Now, add the entity typed attribute `SalesProductInfo` with the purpose to the entity `Sales`.
+Now, we add the entity typed attribute `SalesProductInfo` with the purpose to the entity `Sales`.

 ```json
 {